emedware/omni18n/docs/client.md

 #### Global reporting

 `reports` is a variable imported from `omni18n` who can (and should) be edited.
-It is called by the engine Reporting mechanism in case of problem.
+It is called by the engine reporting mechanism in case of problem.
 They both take an argument of type `TContext` describing mainly the client and the key where the problem occurred

 ```ts
 export interface TContext {